What is the impact of PowerShell commands in authenticated network scans?

 If you use a customized scan configuration:

-Tip: Review your scan profile settings to understand whether the General category is included.
-This determines whether PowerShell blocking is automatic or requires manual configuration.
+Review your scan profile settings to understand whether the General category is included.
+This determines whether PowerShell blocking and portable app detection are automatic or require manual configuration.

 Related information